Bedrooms 3, Sleeps 9, Ratings 1 8.5/10

 The gite has a disabled access bedroom, with wide doorways on the ground floor.

 We moved out here to enjoy the quality of life that France is famous for, along with fresh air and beautiful countryside.
 Since arriving we have worked hard on renovating and updating the cottages.
-We have sympathetically restored the cottages, keeping their character, but adding modern facilities, such as a hot private tub, heated pool (shared), wi-fi etc.
+We have sympathetically restored the cottages, keeping their character, but adding modern facilities and extra features

 |Year property purchased||2012|